 - In one episode, Chiyo-chichi comes to Osaka in a dream and attempts to speak English: "Hallo, everynyan!
 How ah you?
 Fine, sank you!
 I wish I were ah burd!"

 - In one episode, Tomo finds a photograph of a woman dropped by Mr. Kimura, who explains she's "Mai waifu."
-Yes, this is where the term came from.

 - Kimi ni Todoke: Chapter 69 has Ryu trying to say 'preserved'; he ends up just saying 'perverved,' which confuses Chizuru enormously.